Adonis River, 2023

 COMMISSIONED by the Renaissance Society, University of Chicago, with the support of the Graham Foundation and maria sukkar.

-The installation is accompanied by an hour-long four-channel sound piece made in collaboration with artist Mhamad Safa.
-It consists of mourning prayers recorded and slowed down by the artists forty times—a figure which references a mourning period shared across many cultures and faiths, understood to be the number of days it takes for a soul to transfer to the afterlife.
-This composition was then played back inside the cave and temple and re-recorded, folding in each site’s natural resonances along with sounds from the surrounding environment.
+The installation is accompanied by an hour-long four-channel sound piece consisting of mourning prayers recorded and slowed down forty times—understood by many cultures and faiths to be the number of days it takes for a soul to transfer to the afterlife.
+This composition was then played back inside the cave and temple and re-recorded, folding in each site’s natural resonances along with sounds from the surrounding environment where the myth lives.

 Dala Nasser, Adonis River, installation view at the Renaissance Society, 2023.